Below are executive coaching tips to maintain your mental game.

 As a business leader, how is your mental game?

 Consider today’s outstanding athletes, such as those recently participating in the U.S. Open.
-Seeing these leaders excel in their field; they are really amazing!
+It is amazing to see these leaders excel in their fields!
 Unlike today’s outstanding business leaders and managers, they overcome obstacles, deal with setbacks, and persevere.

 After watching a game or two, it’s easy to take their impressive skills for granted.
 After all, they make it look so easy.
 And then they make a clear mistake.